KOSASIH/Sportanica/README.md

 # Sportanica
-Sports, fitness and activities as well as guidance and consultation powered by AI ( Artificial Intelligence ) and ML ( Machine Learning ).
+Sports, fitness and activities as well as guidance and consultation powered by AI ( Artificial Intelligence ) and ML ( Machine Learning ) algorithm.

 # Mission
 Building a healthier community life through the development of programs using artificial intelligence technology.